Falling for Christmas: Release

 The film was released on November 10, 2022, on Netflix.
 The cast and crew attended a special fan screening premiere event on November 9 at the Paris Theater in Manhattan.
 It debuted at number one on Netflix's most watched movies list the day after its release.
 It had the fourth-biggest opening weekend for a Netflix original since May 2022 and the best start for an English-speaking film released on a Thursday on the streaming service.
 According to Whip Media's weekly ranker, it was the second most streamed movie overall in the United States in its debut tracking week (November 7–13), which only counted its first four days, and rose to number one in the following week.
 It also went on to become the top-streamed film globally on Netflix in its second week.
 It ranked on Nielsen's U.S. overall streaming ratings top 10 at ten, which covers series and film viewing on TV sets only, and third among movies after its first four days of availability.
 As of December 16, 2022, Falling for Christmas was the most-watched holiday movie released in 2022 by U.S. households that season, according to smart TV data collected by Samba TV.

 A week after the release, Lohan reacted to the response the film received and thanked the crew and fans on social media: "I can't even begin to tell everyone how grateful I am for this incredible moment!
 To all of the fans and longtime believers in me, I appreciate you.
 My heart is filled with so much love and gratitude.
 Thank you Netflix for letting me bring this story to life with such a wonderful cast, director, producers and crew!"
-Falling for Christmas aired on Dutch television channel RTL 8 in prime time on December 19, 2022, becoming one of few Netlix original programming of its kind to have been broadcast on a TV channel.
+Falling for Christmas aired on Dutch television channel RTL 8 in prime time on December 19, 2022, becoming one of few Netflix original programming of its kind to have been broadcast on a TV channel.